 We specialize in both wire EDM and sinker EDM, and our advanced machining strategies and process optimization techniques ensure optimal performance and efficiency.
 Whether you need small, intricate components or large, complex shapes, Prolean has the expertise and capabilities to meet your needs.

-Contact us today to learn more about our EDM services and how we can help you achieve your manufacturing goals.
+Contact us today to learn more about our wire EDM services and how we can help you achieve your manufacturing goals.

 FAQs